Appellate Law (civil) / appellate law (criminal)

 Examination Preparation courses

-The following providers have preparation materials available for the 2015 Appellate Law Legal Specialist Examination:
+In 2015, the following private providers offered preparation courses and materials for the Legal Specialist Examination:

-CDs are now available for sale from the Appellate Law Legal Specialist Examination Preparation Class hosted by Pincus Professional Education held earlier this summer.
+CDs are now available for sale from the Appellate Law Legal Specialist Examination Preparation Class hosted by Pincus Professional Education held in 2015.

-Tapes will be available for sale for the Becoming a Certified Appellate Specialist: Everything You Need to Know prep course presented by the Appellate Courts Section of the Los Angeles County Bar Association (LACBA) earlier this summer.
+Tapes may available for sale for the Becoming a Certified Appellate Specialist: Everything You Need to Know prep course presented by the Appellate Courts Section of the Los Angeles County Bar Association (LACBA) earlier this summer.
 Contact firstname.lastname@example.org for more information.

 The Department of Legal Specialization is not affiliated with any commercial preparation class and derives no financial benefit from any educational provider.
 The department provides this information solely for your convenience.